 Monitoring during recording

-During the recording of an instrument, a musician would need to hear to what’s already recorded.
+During the recording of an instrument, a musician would need to hear what’s already recorded.
 With that being said, they can play or sing in rhythm with the rest of the track.

 Playing this sound through your studio monitor speakers isn’t the best option as the sound would spill over the studio and lack clarity.
-When you got a couple of musicians whom all need an amplifier, a headphone amplifier would be your best bet.
+When you got a couple of musicians who all need an amplifier, a headphone amplifier would be your best bet.

 Monitoring During Mixing

 I would advise against mixing a whole track through a pair of headphones.
 It’s because we hear sound and music very differently through a pair of headphones compared to listening to the same music through studio monitors.